vm7608/AI-Training-2/03_GAN/01_Basic_GANs/README.md

 There are two types of generative models: explicit and implicit models.

-- Explicit model: try to find probability distribution of input features x base on a pre-assumed probability distribution function of the input.
+- `Explicit model`: try to find probability distribution of input features x base on a pre-assumed probability distribution function of the input.
 To generate new samples, we just need to sample from the probability distribution function of the input.

-- Implicit model: a simulator model that can generate new samples that look like the training data.
+- `Implicit model`: a simulator model that can generate new samples that look like the training data.
 New samples are generated directly from the model without any pre-assumed probability distribution function of the input.

 <p align="center">
   <img src="https://imgur.com/MelJzGj.png" >